 - 1. All work is due as stated by the instructor and/or the syllabus, usually every Friday by noon. - 2.
-General writing assignments, active reading assignments, and grammar mini lessons will not be permitted after 48-hours from the original due date.
+Homework, in-class writing assignments, active reading assignments, and any work you miss is not permitted after 48-hours from the original due date.
 15 points will be assessed for every day the assignment is late. - 3.
-The final and any part of the writing portfolio (pre-writing, outline, rough draft, revisions, and final copy) WILL NOT be accepted late under any circumstances. - 4.
+The final and any part of the writing (outline, rough draft, revisions, and final copy) WILL NOT be accepted late under any circumstances. - 4.
 Grades are usually updated and entered in Blackboard within a week after the assignment is due.
-However, essays may require two weeks before a grade is submitted into Blackboard. \\\\It is the students' responsibility to track their grades in Grade Book in Blackboard. - 5.
+However, essays may require two weeks before a grade is submitted into Blackboard.
+It is the students' responsibility to track their grades in Grade Book in Blackboard. - 5.
 IF an essay or overall class average is below a 70, students will be required to use tutoring services until the grade is above a 70.